saraghsm/sound-of-failure/README.md

 ------------

     ├── LICENSE
-    ├── Makefile                 <- Makefile with commands like `make data` or `make train` (TBC) ├── README.md                <- The top-level README for description of this project and how to use it.
+    ├── Makefile                 <- Makefile with commands like `make data` or `make train` (To be added) ├── README.md                <- The top-level README for description of this project and how to use it.
-    ├── requirements.txt         <- The requirements file for reproducing the analysis environment ├── setup.py                 <- makes project pip installable (pip install -e .) so src can be imported │
+    ├── requirements.txt         <- The requirements file for reproducing the analysis environment ├── setup.py                 <- makes project pip installable (pip install -e .) so src can be imported (To be added) │
+    ├── conf                     <- (Directory) Configuration files
+    │
-    ├── data
+    ├── data                     <- (Directory) Processed data
     │   └── mel_spectrograms     <- Un-scaled Mel Spectrograms, 1 per audio file
     │
-    ├── docs                     <- A default Sphinx project; see sphinx-doc.org for details (TBC) │
+    ├── docs                     <- (Directory) A default Sphinx project; see sphinx-doc.org for details (TBC) │
-    ├── models                   <- Trained and serialized models, model predictions, model summaries │
+    ├── models                   <- (Directory) Trained and serialized models │
-    ├── notebooks                <- Jupyter notebooks.
-Naming convention is a number (for ordering), │                               the creator's initials, and a short `-` delimited description, e.g.
+    ├── notebooks                <- (Directory) Jupyter notebooks.
+Naming convention is the creator's initials, │                               a number for ordering (typically the date), and a short `-` delimited description.
-    │                               `01-SG-initial-data-exploration` or `SG-20210315-initial-data-exploration`.
     │
-    ├── references               <- Data dictionaries, manuals, and all other explanatory materials.
-(TBC) │
+    ├── references               <- (Directory) Reading material can be saved here.
+    │
-    ├── outputs                  <- Model outputs, material for reporting (e.g. tabels, histograms, etc.)
+    ├── outputs                  <- (Directory) Model outputs, material for reporting (e.g. tabels, histograms, etc.)
     │   └── figures              <- Generated graphics and figures to be used in reporting │
+    ├── TEST                     <- (Directory) Used for private experimentation
+    |
-    └── src                      <- Source code for use in this project.
+    └── src                      <- (Directory) Source code for use in this project.
         ├── __init__.py          <- Makes src a Python module
         │
         ├── 00_utils             <- Functions used across the project